etiennecollin/unifi-voucher-manager/.github/ISSUE_TEMPLATE/bug_report.md

 - Browser [e.g. chrome, safari, firefox]
 - Version [e.g. 1.2.1]
 - Using docker image or bare-metal?

-## Expected behavior
-A clear and concise description of what you expected to happen.

 ## Screenshots
 If applicable, add screenshots to help explain your problem.